kaiserkasthuri/soc_analyst_labs/phishing_email_investigation/planet_prestige/README.md

 # BTLO - The Planet Prestige Challenge

 ## Overview

-- This write-up is about documenting the email that I investigated, and I found some suspicious information.
-I found out that there are some encoded texts with base64, and this email has a file pretending to be a PDF file.
-I used CyberShef to decode the text file and found out that it's a zip file, it has three files, which I don't know the filextensions.
-The following steps show how I did my investigation.
+- This write-up documents my investigation of a suspicious email.
+During the analysis, I identified several indicators that suggested malicious intent.
+The email contained encoded text using Base64, and the attached file—while claiming to be a PDF—did not match typical PDF characteristics.
+After decoding the text with CyberChef, I discovered that the supposed PDF was actually a ZIP archive containing three files with unknown or misleading extensions.
+The following steps outline the process I used during my investigation and the findings I uncovered.

 ## Tools Used

 - NotePad++